 Laporta, who was Barcelona's president from 2003-10 and is considering running again in 2016 after his foray into politics, said that under his mandate Messi directly controlled 100 percent of earnings from his image rights.

 But, Laporta said, Barcelona did follow a common practice of paying 15% of Messi's salary to a company that controlled his image rights.
 He said that he didn't remember where that company was based.

 "If it was a company based outside Spain it would have been a registered company and in that sense a lawful company,'' Laporta said.

-The 25-year-old Messi has won four straight FIFA world player of the year awards.
+The 25-year-old Messi is widely considered the best player of his generation and one of the best in history after winning an unprecedented four straight FIFA world player of the year awards.
 He has scored 133 goals for Barcelona over the last two seasons and helped it win its fourth Spanish league title in five seasons this year.

 Messi, who is rated by Forbes as the world's 10th highest-paid athlete, reportedly earned $41.3 million to June this year; with $20.3 coming from his club salary and $21 million in endorsements.

 Messi leads an apparently quiet life focused on his family- he became a father last year- and has never been linked to any unsavory episodes, making him a universally liked figure in Spain and abroad.

 Spain has been cracking down on tax evasion as it fights to repair the country's public finances amid recession and the collapse of its once-booming real estate sector.

 The country has been further hurt by a series of corruption and financial fraud cases which until now had been limited to the worlds of business and politics.